Back at Devcon V, we were delighted to announce that Web3 Labs was awarded a grant for Web3j by the Ethereum Foundation.

 Finally, we’d also like to give our thanks to the ECF who provided a Web3j grant 12 months ago, and Gitcoin who continue to fund issues related to the project.

-If you want to see what all of the fuss is about, head here to get started #building on Web3!
+If you want to see what all of the fuss is about, head to our getting started page to get #building on Web3!